NatVanG/PBI-InspectorV2/README.md

 Similarly, the PBI Inspector V2 CLI can be run as part of a GitHub Actions workflow by using the "-formats GitHub" command line option.

-**Tutorials**
+### Tutorials

-For a tutorial on how to run PBI Inspector V2 as part of an Azure DevOps pipeline job (alongside Tabular Editor's BPA rules), see https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-build-pipelines.

-:exclamation: Please note that to work with PBI Inspector V2 the YAML file referenced in the tutorial needs to be updated as follows [ContinuousIntegration-Rules-PBIR.yml](DocsExamples/ContinuousIntegration-Rules-PBIR.yml).
+For a tutorial on how to run PBI Inspector V2 as part of an **Azure DevOps** pipeline job (alongside Tabular Editor's BPA rules), see https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-build-pipelines.  ( :exclamation: Please note that to work with PBI Inspector V2 in Azure DevOps the YAML file referenced in the tutorial needs to be updated as follows: [ContinuousIntegration-Rules-PBIR.yml](DocsExamples/ContinuousIntegration-Rules-PBIR.yml)).

-For a tutorial on how to run PBI Inspector V2 as part of a GitHub Actions workflow using the Fabric CLI and GitHub see https://github.com/RuiRomano/fabric-cli-powerbi-cicd-sample.
+For a tutorial on how to run PBI Inspector V2 as part of a **GitHub Actions** workflow using the **Fabric CLI** see https://github.com/RuiRomano/fabric-cli-powerbi-cicd-sample.

-For a tutorial on how to run the PBI Inspector V2 CLI as part of a GitHub Actions workflow using the [fabric-cicd](https://microsoft.github.io/fabric-cicd/latest/) Python library, see https://github.com/RuiRomano/pbip-demo.
+For a tutorial on how to run the PBI Inspector V2 CLI as part of a **GitHub Actions** workflow using the **[fabric-cicd](https://microsoft.github.io/fabric-cicd/latest/)** Python library, see https://github.com/RuiRomano/pbip-demo.

 ## <a id="customerruleguide"></a>Custom Rules Guide